Article first published February 2018, updated July 2019

 Every time you publish a new page that you want to rank in the search engines for a given keyword, you need to invest to attract links to it (which are one of the most important ranking factors).
 Depending on the industry, a link building campaign can cost from $100 to over $10,000.

 Contrast that with a retention tactic: email post-purchase automation.
 As we explain here, using email post-purchase customer journeys helps you bring qualified traffic to your site, people to whom you have already convinced of making business with you.
-They already know you, and if you did a good job with your first sale, they probably already trust you, as well.
+They already know you, and if you did a good job with your first sale, they probably already trust you, too.

 The pricing delta between an acquisition campaign and a retention one can be high.
 What’s more, the ROI of the latter can be much higher than the former, as you are targeting people who already know your brand.

-By focusing on retention, you can increase the rate of a customer purchasing again as well as increasing the order frequency and the average order value of each repeat purchase.
+By focusing on retention, you can increase the rate of a customer purchasing again, as well as increasing the order frequency and the average order value of each repeat purchase.
 This, in turn, increases the customer lifetime value (CLV) as well as your long-term profitability.

 Retention tactics you can use